Required Licenses

 Training Certifications

-- OSHA Hazardous Waste Operations and Emergency Response (HAZWOPER): Must complete a minimum of 40 hours of training for handling hazardous materials.
+- OSHA Hazardous Waste Operations and Emergency Response (HAZWOPER) Certification: All employees must complete a 40-hour HAZWOPER training course, which covers safety procedures for handling hazardous materials.

 Local Business Permits